rcarrata/ocp4-azure-ipi/README.md

-# Openshift 4 Azure IPI installation
+# OpenShift 4 Azure IPI installation

-Ansible Repository for deploy Openshift 4 clusters with IPI installation in connected, private and disconnected mode
+Ansible Repository for deploy OpenShift 4 clusters with IPI installation in connected, private and disconnected mode

 There are different approaches for each mode, but always an IPI installation is used.